 Dispose of waste responsibly

 Only use approved dump stations for disposing of grey water and toilet waste.
-You can find a dump station guide on our Wilderness Travel app or in your campervan touring atlas.
+You can find a list of dump stations on the Campable app or in your campervan touring atlas.
 Remove all rubbish when you leave a camp site.
 Place in litter bins and paper, glass, cans, and plastic in recycling bins where provided.